 What safety measures are relevant to what you now know, about your addiction?

 Does Alcohol & Drug Rehab Work, From A Statistical Perspective?

-Rehab is a short-term, primary care intervention in a specialised setting, that can support you in reaching the next steps of your bigger recovery journey.
+Rehab is a brief primary care process in supervised surroundings to help you reach the next phase of your recovery plan.